 Mark spent 19 years working for international accounting firms in London and Auckland encompassing training, technical and auditing roles and more recently running his own business.
-Mark has been on the Bailey Road School Board for the past 6 years and has a daughter at One Tree Hill College.
+Mark was on the Bailey Road School Board for 8 years and has been on the One Tree Hill College Board for 3 years.
+Mark has a daughter at One Tree Hill College.